-The Desert Treefrog (Litoria rubella) is a widespread frog across the northern half of Australia.
+The Ruddy Treefrog (Litoria pyrina ) (sensu lato) is a widespread frog across the northern half of Australia.
 Although it does occur in the desert areas of the interior as the common name suggests, I have found Litoria rubella to be quite common in the wet tropical areas of northeastern Queensland as well.

 Litoria rubella is a funny shaped chubby little treefrog with a head that seems too small for its body.
 It is generally drab brownish with a dark stripe on the face.